02033V

 no danger of being damaged, but where there will be a secondary impact

-• The second option is to exhume and relocate the mortal remains.
+due to the activities of the mine. - The second option is to exhume and relocate the mortal remains.
 This

 usually is done when the graves are in the area to be directly affected